Not a "Covid or Corona Cure" Of Any Kind...

 My point is that there's a lot going on.
 (For all of us.)
-And the truth is, before we even talk about viral loads and flu biology...
+And the truth is, before we even talk about biology and pathology...

 Your Body Wasn’t Designed For This Kind Of Stress!

-God forbid...anything more should happen this year.
+God forbid... if anything more should happen in 2022.
 If the macro-crapola ever does hit the fan... like a total economic meltdown, a power-grid collapse, a widespread cyber-attack, a nuclear power plant radiation leak or martial law... we’d all have a hard time coping.

 Now, because of our culture's fast pace and chronic stress... and because of our increasingly toxic environment... most of us have an immune system that's both tapped and tired.